-Mem is the first letter of the word Melech, king, and is the middle letter of the Hebrew alphabet.
+Mem is the middle letter of the Hebrew alphabet.
 The open Mem represents the revealed aspects of the Torah, whil the closed Mem (the end-letter) represents the secret aspects of it.
 (Tractate Shabbat 104a, See Raskin, p.
 129) It's central role is also reflected in Hebrew words for many of the fundamental parts of nature, such as Mother (Em), Water (Mayim), Shamayim (Sky), and Shemesh (Sun).
 The Mem also represent the womb.
 (Raskin, p.
 130) Mem, along with Alef and Shin, is also known as one of the "mother-letters" in Kabbalah.

 In Kabbalah, the sun is connected to Chochmah, wisdom.
 The moon is Malchut, as it reflects the light of the sun, in a way that can be absorbed by the naked eye.
 This phenomenon also very much represents the idea of the Oral Torah.
 Talmud teaches that Moshe was like the sun, while his disciple, Joshua, was like the moon.
 (Bava Batra, 75a)

 The Sun is saying: "The sun [when covered by] the moon, stood in its abode; they speed at the light of Your arrows, and at the shining of your glittering spear."
 (Habakuk 3:11)